ichilabs/invites.cc/docs/design-doc.md

 > **Less Chat.
 More Get-Togethers.**
 >
-> Tired of **organizing group hangouts** through **endless chats** and **DMs**?
-Invites is a purpose-built tool for bringing people together–without the noise and confusion.
+> Tired of **organizing group hangouts** through **endless chats** and **DMs**? **Invites.cc** is a **purpose-built tool for bringing people together**–without the noise and confusion.
-> Organize in-person gatherings with friends, colleagues, teammates, classmates–any group–quickly and easily.
+> Organize in-person gatherings with friends, colleagues, teammates, classmates–**any group–quickly and easily**.
-> Plan all activities, from casual hangouts to group outings and trips, in one place.
+> Plan **all activities**, from casual hangouts to group outings and trips, **in one place**.

-This document outlines the design and implementation plan for the Minimum Viable Product (MVP) of *Invites.cc*, a service designed to simplify the organization of group hangouts and events through an innovative conversational interface.
+This document outlines the **design and implementation plan** for the Minimum Viable Product (MVP) of *Invites.cc*, a service designed to simplify the **organization of group hangouts and events** through an **innovative conversational interface**.

 ## Motivation

 Organizing and coordinating group gatherings often results in an endless cycle of frustrating chats and disjointed communication, leading to:

-- Fragmented Information: Event details scattered across multiple chat platforms, emails, and calendar invites.
+- **Fragmented Information**: Event details scattered across multiple chat platforms, emails, and calendar invites.
-- Chat Overhead: Endless notification chains and side conversations that obscure critical details.
+- **Chat Overhead**: Endless notification chains and side conversations that obscure critical details.
-- Decision Fatigue: No clear way to track who's attending, who isn't, and who's still deciding.
+- **Decision Fatigue**: No clear way to track who's attending, who isn't, and who's still deciding.
-- Context Switching: Constantly moving between communication tools and calendar applications.
+- **Context Switching**: Constantly moving between communication tools and calendar applications.

-**Invites.cc** solves these pain points by providing a focused, single “Link” per group to manage event-related discussions without the noise.
+**Invites.cc** solves these pain points by providing a focused, **single “Link” per group to manage event-related discussions without the noise**.
 Members can still communicate directly with each other in the chat, but whenever they need to create a new event, adjust existing plans, or handle RSVPs, they can call on the LLM to streamline the process.

-The toggle for hiding or displaying the LLM’s responses ensures that automated management details don’t clutter the conversation, while still preserving full control for users who want to see or review those interactions.
+The **toggle for hiding or displaying the LLM’s responses** ensures that automated management details don’t clutter the conversation, while still preserving full control for users who want to see or review those interactions.

 Although intentionally minimalist, this MVP is designed for growth, providing a solid foundation for future enhancements, including more advanced search capabilities, deeper integrations (such as Google Calendar), and improved scalability.